 Submit a project proposal

 HCDE accepts usability project proposals in autumn quarter for the winter usability studies course.
-To help you scope a project, you can review this example usability studies syllabus from 2017.
+To help you scope a project, you can review this example usability studies syllabus.
 Students generally complete an initial study proposal, an interaction or experience map, a study plan, a study kit, and a final report and presentation.
 Submit the project proposal form to provide your contact information and project overview.

 If you are interested in sponsoring a larger-scale project for either the undergraduate or graduate level, you may be interested in sponsoring a capstone project.
 Feel free to contact us at email@example.com to discuss your options.